63rd Readiness Division: Army Reserve Command

+Thousands of soldiers from the 63rd RRC served in the War in Afghanistan (2001-2021); and the Iraq War (U.S. phase, 2003-2010).
 In September 2008, the 63rd and 90th RRCs combined into the 63rd which was redesignated the 63rd RSC again, with its new headquarters at Moffett Field, California.
 As a key component of the Army Reserve's transition to an operational force, the newly formed 63rd RSC has foregone command and control of units in favor of a greatly expanded area of responsibility.
 The 63rd RSC provides base support and administrative support to over 40,000 Army Reserve soldiers in the southwest United States.